 The metric is asymptotic to Minkowski spacetime at large $r$, and its leading falloffs are RN-like carrying the magnetic charge, with \be h= 1 - \fft{2M}{r} + \fft{p^2}{r^2} -\frac{2 \alpha p^4}{5 r^6}+ {\cal O}(r^{-10})\,. \ee For sufficiently large $M$, there are roots of function $h$, the event horizon is the largest root $r_+$.
 It is straightforward to obtain the complete set of the thermodynamic variables \bea &&M=\frac{r_+}{2} + \frac{p^2}{2 r_+}\, _2F_1\left(\frac{1}{4},1;\frac{5}{4};-\frac{2\alpha p^2 }{r_+^4}\right)\,,\quad T=\frac{1}{4 \pi r_+}-\frac{p^2 r_+}{4 \pi \left(2 \alpha p^2+r_+^4\right)}\,,\quad S=\pi r_+^2\,,\nn\\ &&Q_m=p\,,\qquad \Phi_m=\frac{3 p}{4 r_+} \, _2F_1\left(\frac{1}{4},1;\frac{5}{4};-\frac{2\alpha p^2}{r_+^4}\right)+\frac{p r_+^3}{8 \alpha p^2+4 r_+^4}\,, \eea and verify the first law $dM=TdS + \Phi_m dQ_m$.
 For our convention \eqref{conv1}, the magnetic charge and its potential are defined by \be Q_m = \fft{1}{4\pi} \int F\,,\qquad \Phi_m = -\int_{r_+}^\infty dr\, \fft{p}{r^2} \varphi\,. \ee Since the solution satisfies the DEC and trace energy condition (TEC), it follows that it satisfies both the upper and lower bounds on temperature \cite{Khodabakhshi:2022jot} \be \sqrt{\fft{1}{\pi\, S}} - \fft{M}{S}\, \le 2T \le\, \fft{3M}{S} - \sqrt{\fft{1}{\pi S}}\,.\nn \ee Note that the upper bound requires only the NEC and was established in \cite{Yang:2022yye}.

 The $f(F^2)$ theory \eqref{simplest} was motivated to construct regular black holes.
+Regular special static metrics are all similar, and well studied in literature.
+For later purpose and also completeness, we shall give a quick review here.
 Indeed, at $r=0$, where curvature singularity can arise, we have \be h = 1 - \fft{2(M-M^{\rm cr})}{r} - \fft{r^2}{6\alpha} + {\cal O}(r^3)\,,\qquad M^{\rm cr} = \fft{\pi p^{\fft32}}{4 (8 \alpha)^{\fft14}}\,. \ee The solution is absent of curvature singularity provided that $M=M^{\rm cr}$.
 It should be pointed out that this is a fine-tuned result since a slight increase or decrease of the mass away from $M^{\rm cr}$ will yield singularity.